valancej/documentation/_pro/builds-and-configuration/steps.md

     - command: notify-fail.sh
 ```

 It is important to note that steps that run on failure inherit the service of the step that failed.
-On-fail steps will also only appear in the UI if they are executed.

 ## Step Timeouts